- This event has passed.

 The Geminid meteor shower is usually the best meteor shower of the year and except for the inconvenience of a nearly full Moon (96%) we should not expect 120 meteors per hour at its peak which occurs on December 13.

 The Geminids are associated with the radiant found in the constellation Gemini generated by the asteroid 3200 Phaethon.
-Unlike many showers this starts in the evening instead of the early morning so we may see a few other objects while the evening is young.
+Unlike many showers this starts in the evening and peaks in the early morning so we may see a few other objects while the evening is young.

-An observing session is planned for December 13, 2019 between 8 pm to 10 pm at the Pickering Creek Audubon Center in Easton MD for a starry nights public program.
+An observing session is planned for December 13, 2019 between 8 pm to 10 pm at the Pickering Creek Audubon Center in Easton MD for a moony night public program.

 Our host will be Harrison Jackson, the Education & Outreach Associate, with the Pickering Creek Audubon Center.